openai/baselines/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue Template
-about: How to create and issue for this repository
+about: How to create an issue for this repository

 ---